Bixilon/Minosoft/ReadMe.md

  - Disk space: Minosoft itself is pretty small (2-3 Mib), the libraries are a bit bigger (up to 100 Mib).
   You also need to have the "normal" minecraft assets (~ 300 Mib).
 So a total of 500 Mib is recommended.
  - GPU: Currently only needed for rendering, no clue yet.
+ - Java 14 (This is really important, we use specific features that are only available in the latest version.
+Java 8 is **not** supported).
+ OpenJDK 14 is (of course) also important.

 ## Rendering